Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Abstract

 \section{Abstract}

-We propose a scheme to determine the chemical potential and baryon number density of the hadron-quark phase transition in cold dense strong interaction matter (compact star matter).
-The hadron matter is described with the relativistic mean field theory, and the quark matter is described with the Dyson-Schwinger equation approach of QCD.
-To study the first-order phase transition, we take the sound speed as the interpolation objective to construct the equation of state in the middle density region.
-With the maximum mass, the tidal deformability and the radius of neutron stars being taken as calibration quantities, the phase transition chemical potential is constrained to a quite small range.
-And the most probable value of the phase transition chemical potential is found.
+We propose a scheme to identify the region for the hadron-quark phase transition in cold dense strong interaction matter (neutron star matter) to take place with astronomical observations.
+To study the property of the first-order phase transition in the matter, we take the sound speed as the interpolation objective to construct the equation of state of the matter involving the hadron and quark coexisting phase.
+We show the feature of the sound speed in the matter with two conservation charges and a first--order phase transition.
+With the maximum mass, the tidal deformability and the radius of neutron stars being taken as calibration quantities, the baryon chemical potential region for the phase transition to occur is constrained to a narrow range, and the most probable value of the phase transition chemical potential is found.

-{\bf \it Introduction:} Researches on the phase transitions of strong interaction matter (simply, QCD phase transition) have attracted great attentions in recent years.
-On theoretical side, the lattice QCD, the Dyson-Schwinger (DS) equation approach, the functional renormalization group (FRG) approach and many effective models have made great progress in the studies (see, e.g., Refs.~\cite{Ding:Review,Roberts:200012,Qin:2011PRL,Fischer:2018,Pawlowski:2013,Fukushima:2017Review}).
-However, even with the chiral susceptibility criterion identifying the phase transition (e.g., Ref.~\cite{Qin:2011PRL}), the chemical potential region for the hadron--quark phase transition to occur has not yet been settled down well.
-Besides, none of these approaches has provided a unified lagrangian which can describe naturally both the hadron matter at low density and the quark matter at high density simultaneously.